Morning Star Lake (Nebraska)

-Morning Star Lake is a lake in the central part of the U.S. state of Nebraska.
+Morningstar Lake is a lake in the central part of the U.S. state of Nebraska.
 Off the Platte River just outside Clarks, the lake is part of a complex of five private, manmade lakes called "Summerwood".
 The lakes were built as a result of the sand and gravel mining efforts of Overland Sand and Gravel.
 The lakes are spring fed, sand bottom lakes with clear, clean water.
-Summerwood is a gated community and Morning Star Lake has approximately 40 houses on it.
+Summerwood is a gated community and Morningstar Lake has approximately 40 houses on it.

 The lake's Fourth of July celebration includes a boat parade, sand volleyball, a scavenger hunt, sand castle contests and a community cookout, ending with a fireworks display.